speedie1337/spmenu/README.md

 [my repository](https://git.speedie.site/speedie-repository) which includes `spmenu` as well as other useful packages.

 There's also a PKGBUILD.
-To use it, simply `make install_arch` in the directory the PKGBUILD is located.
+To use it, simply run `scripts/make/generate-pacman-pkg.sh` in the directory the PKGBUILD is located.
+You can then `pacman -U` this package, or add it to your repository.

 If you wish to package spmenu for your GNU/Linux distribution, feel free to add it to this list.